cloudcreativity/ddd-modules/docs/guide/domain/entities.md

 ## Aggregates

-To define an aggregate root, use the `AggregateInterface`:
+To define an aggregate root, use the `Aggregate`:

 ```php
 namespace App\Modules\EventManagement\Domain;